Effingham, Surrey: 20th century

-On 3 July 1944 a V1 flying bomb fell on Beech Avenue and hit the ground close to a house called Orchard Walls which was damaged.
+On 3 July 1944 a V1 flying bomb fell on Beech Avenue and hit close to a house called Orchard Walls which was damaged.

 On 10 July another V1 flying bomb scored a direct hit on a cottage called "Little Thatch".
 It killed the owner and injured his wife and child.
 This was the only civilian casualty of World War II in the village.
 The cottage was rebuilt and renamed Phoenix Cottage which survives to this day on Effingham Common Road.

 The Royal Army Service Corps were stationed in Effingham with Canadian soldiers encamped and headquartered in High Barn, Beech Avenue, close to where Barnes Wallis lived.